The effect on beneficial insects is a primary concern when choosing a broad spectrum insecticide. Is this statement true or false?

 Study for the Structural Pest Control Applicator Test.
 Utilize flashcards and multiple choice questions with hints and explanations to enhance your preparation.
 Get ready to pass your exam effectively!

-The statement is true because one of the critical considerations when selecting a broad-spectrum insecticide is its impact on beneficial insects.
-Broad-spectrum insecticides are designed to target a wide range of pest insects; however, they often do not discriminate between harmful and beneficial species.
-Beneficial insects, such as pollinators, predatory insects, and parasitoids, play vital roles in ecosystem balance, pest control, and the pollination of plants.
+The statement is true because when selecting a broad-spectrum insecticide, one of the key considerations is its potential impact on beneficial insects.
+Broad-spectrum insecticides are designed to target a wide range of pests, but this includes not only harmful insects but also beneficial species such as pollinators (like bees) and natural pest predators (like ladybugs and predatory wasps).

 Subscribe